This is what I’m up to this week. Can you guess what it’s going to be?

-I used Drops Paris for this project, which you can order via Wool Warehouse* (with global shipping)
+I used Drops Paris for this project, which you can order via Wool Warehouse* and Caro’s Atelier*.

 When I was contacted recently by an acquaintance to make a Pippi Longstocking doll for her daughter I did some digging around the internet to find a pattern, only to come up empty.
 I couldn’t find anything that I really loved.
 Lots of options, but nothing that that fit the brief.